aws-samples/aws-identity-round-robin-workshop/docs/permission-boundaries/build.md

 ## Task 2 <small>Create a permissions boundary</small>

-The webadmin user can create IAM polices, IAM role and Lambda functions.
-We now need to limit the permissions of the roles the user create.
+The **webadmin** user can create IAM polices, IAM role and Lambda functions.
+We now need to limit the permissions of the roles the user can create.
 If not then the web admins could simply create new policies with full admin rights, attach these to the roles, pass these roles to Lambda functions and escalate their permissions (either intentionally or inadvertently).

 We will use permissions boundaries to limits the effective permissions of the roles.
 The permissions boundary should allow the following [effective permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html) for any role created by the web admins:

 >	i.
 Create log groups (but can not overwrite any other log groups)